Fire/Disaster Prevention

 Operated by Honda Airways from Tochigi Heliport in Haga, Bell 412EP JA09TG Ooruri

-(Blue-and-White Flycatcher) has been in service with the Tochigi Prefectural
+(Blue-and-White Flycatcher) was in service with the Tochigi Prefectural Disaster

 (All photographs on this website are copyright J-HangarSpace